 Update: Homicide investigation, Otautau, Southland

-This is a truly tragic incident and our thoughts are with the family of the child at this difficult time.
+Police continuing with investigations into the death of a 9-year-old in Otatau, Southland, are seeking sightings of a young person on the evening of Wednesday 30 October.

+Officers have been continuing today with the forensic examination of two properties.

-Police, along with Victim Support, will continue to support them and the tight-knit Otautau community throughout the investigation.
+Police, along with Victim Support, will continue to work with family, schools and the community throughout the investigation.

 Police are not seeking anyone else in relation to the incident and wish to reassure members of the public this was an isolated incident.

-Note: "Update: Homicide investigation, Otautau, Southland"